Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Confrontation of the proposed scaling with experimental data from literature

-In this section, we examine whether available experimental data on local liquid or gas/bubble velocities obey the scaling proposed above when considering a larger range of flow conditions, and in particular variable column diameters.
-To this end, we target meaningful experiments in bubble columns in the sense that we seek conditions such that the flow dynamics is controlled by the same mechanisms as those discussed in section \ref{sec2}.
-More precisely, we select experiments pertaining to the `pure' heterogeneous regime, a regime that occurs neatly beyond the transition region, and for which the global void fraction is an increasing and concave function of the gas superficial velocity.
-In addition, we consider only data collected in the quasi-fully developed region of the bubble column: as discussed in section \ref{sec2}, that condition implies a minimum column diameter, a minimum static liquid height as well as a proper range of measuring heights.
-Besides, and although it is known that in the heterogeneous regime the flow organization is weakly sensitive to the injector design, we also select experiments such that the gas injection is pretty well uniformly distributed over the column cross-section to avoid forcing of large-scale instabilities by an uneven gas repartition at injection and/or to avoid strong asymmetry of the mean flow such as the one observed by \cite{chen2003local} in their largest column.
-Another constraint in the search of relevant data is that both local velocity and local void fraction should be simultaneously available.
-In the following, we focus on local data gathered on the column axis.
-The sets of data fulfilling the above-mentioned constraints are presented in Table \ref{tab1} for the liquid phase and in Table \ref{tab2} for the gas phase.
-Note that almost all experimental conditions in Tables \ref{tab1} and \ref{tab2} correspond to air-water systems and to `large' bubbles, i.e. with an equivalent diameter between 3mm and 10mm.
-Their terminal velocity typically ranges between 21cm/s and 27cm/s (\cite{maxworthy1996experiments}), so that all these flow conditions involve bubble dynamics at high (from 800 to 2100) particle Reynolds number.
 Yet, these experiments remain difficult to quantify with respect to coalescence.
 We qualitatively estimated the coalescence efficiency based on measurements of the axial evolution of the bubble size when such data were available.
 When such information was absent, we considered how the bubble size changes with the superficial velocity: a strong increase of the latter from homogeneous to heterogeneous conditions could be (but this is not certain) the mark of a neat coalescence.
-In addition, let us underline that when a significant coalescence is present, the flow regime may continuously evolve with the height above injection so that a quasi-fully developed region may not exist or may require column heights much larger than available in experiments.
-All the information collected is summarized in Tables \ref{tab1} and \ref{tab2} where the situation with respect to coalescence has been classified into three main categories: none or weak coalescence, medium coalescence, strong coalescence, and the situation is said unclear when information was insufficient to conclude.
+In addition, let us underline that when a significant coalescence is present, the flow regime may continuously evolve with the height above injection so that a quasi-fully developed region may not exist or may require column heights much larger than the ones available in standard experiments.
+All the information collected is summarized in tables \ref{tab1a}, \ref{tab1b}, \ref{tab2a} and \ref{tab2b}, where the situation with respect to coalescence has been classified into three main categories: none or weak coalescence, medium coalescence, strong coalescence, and the situation is said unclear when information was insufficient to conclude.